College Football on ABC: 1980s

 On October 9, 1982, Game 4 of the ALCS ran so long after a lengthy rain delay that ABC was unable to join the football games (which included California @ Washington (although the network did join that game during the second rain delay), Holy Cross @ Colgate, Southern Miss vs. Mississippi State, and Iowa @ Indiana) until late in the 4th quarter.
 ABC did not air any college football game on October 16.
 CBS meanwhile, had the late window and NBC carried Game 4 of the World Series at 1 p.m.
 Lee Grosscup worked with Keith Jackson on two late season Arkansas games (on November 20 and December 4) because of ABC's aforementioned policy that prevented Broyles (who was the Arkansas AD) from calling Razorback games.
 Instead, he was assigned as an analyst for the USC-UCLA (November 20) contest and worked alongside Al Michaels.
 He would work again with Michaels the next year for the Gator Bowl contest between Iowa and Florida, while substituting for Grosscup, who was out with an illness.

 On October 8, 1983, ABC aired some Division III games (including Muhlenberg @ Swarthmore, Carnegie Mellon @ Allegheny, and Heidelberg @ Mount Union) to small portions of the country to satisfy its TV contract requirements on DIII games.
 On October 15, ABC aired Game 4 of the World Series at 1 prior to Nebraska-Missouri while CBS went head-to-head with the World Series (with Texas @ Arkansas and South Dakota State @ Nebraska-Omaha) in most of the country.

 As previously mentioned, in June 1984, a US Supreme Court ruling ended the control that the NCAA had exercised on televised college football and allowed individual colleges to make their own TV deals.
 CBS obtained rights to ACC, Big 10 and Pac 10 home games while ABC obtained rights to the College Football Association (essentially home games for all schools other than the B10 and P10).
-CBS also separately obtained rights to Miami Hurricans home games, including the Boston College-Miami contest and the Army-Navy Game.
+CBS also separately obtained rights to Miami Hurricanes home games, including the Boston College-Miami contest and the Army-Navy Game.
 CBS and ABC typically carried only 1-2 games per time slot rather than the frequent large slates of regional games in prior years.
 Meanwhile, ESPN carried live CFA games each Saturday typically at noon and 7:30 p.m.
 WTBS carried SEC games.
 USA Network also carried games (primarily the Big 8).
 ABC did not carry any games on September 22 while CBS did not carry any on October 6.

 ABC used Al Trautwig on play-by-play on October 19, 1985 (Texas @ Arkansas) and Tim Brant on October 26 (Colorado @ Nebraska) as Al Michaels was calling the World Series.
 On December 7, Keith Jackson and Frank Broyles called the first half of SMU @ Oklahoma.
 Jackson became sick at halftime, so Brant and Broyles called the second half.